 How much does it cost to advertise in the Super Bowl?

-CBS is asking about $5.5 million for a:30 commercial across the national network.
-That’s just about what Fox charged advertisers in 2020.
-Some larger advertisers who have booked multiple commercials or advertise heavily on CBS have negotiated slightly better deals, perhaps, but most will pay close to $5 million.
+CBS asks about $7 million for a:30 commercial across the national network.
+That’s up from last year.
+Some larger advertisers who have booked multiple commercials or advertise heavily on CBS have negotiated slightly better deals, perhaps, but most will pay close to $7 million.
 Since 2005 the price of a 30-spot has increased over 75%, making the Super Bowl one of the hot places to advertise.

 So how much will it cost to advertise on your local CBS station during the game?

 You can expect to pay a premium here too.
 Obviously, if you have a strong relationship with your local station, you can negotiate a better price, but most stations are charging from 5 – 12 times the normal prime-time rate.

 Is It Worth It To Spend All That Money?